Find Affordable College Courses

 About 81% of the students majoring in allied health at the school are women while 19% are male.

-Full Allied Health Professions at The University of Texas Medical Branch Report
+Read full report on Allied Health Professions at The University of Texas Medical Branch

 Women make up 81% of the allied health majors at the school.

-Read full report on Allied Health Professions at Texas Tech University Health Sciences Center
+Full Allied Health Professions at Texas Tech University Health Sciences Center Report

-You’ll be in good company if you decide to attend University of North Texas Health Science Center.
-It ranked #4 on our 2023 Most Popular Allied Health Professions Master’s Degree Schools in Texas list.
-Located in the city of Fort Worth, UNT Health Science Center is a public college with a small student population.
+A rank of #4 on this year’s list means University of North Texas Health Science Center is a great place for allied health professions students working on their master’s degree.
+Located in the large city of Fort Worth, UNT Health Science Center is a public college with a small student population.

 Of the 74 students majoring in allied health at UNT Health Science Center, 12% are male and 88% are female.

-The in-demand master’s degree programs at The University of Texas Health Science Center at San Antonio helped the school earn the #5 place on this year’s ranking of the most popular allied health professions schools in Texas.
+Out of the 23 schools in Texas that were part of this year’s ranking, The University of Texas Health Science Center at San Antonio landed the # 5 spot on the list.
 Located in the city of San Antonio, UT Health San Antonio is a public college with a small student population.

 About 75% of the students majoring in allied health at the school are women while 25% are male.